dawei41468/translator/CODEBASE-PATTERNS.md

     />
     ```

-  - Planned: ErrorState for consistent error display with retry functionality.
+  - ErrorState for consistent error display with retry functionality.
     ```typescript
     // With retry action
     <ErrorState